WoWRoster/uniadmin/readme.txt

 ~ Fixed
 + Added
 !
 Changed

+v0.7.8
+~ Upgrader had a typo
+~ GETDELETEADDONS wasn't quite working correctly, it should be ok now

 v0.7.7
 ~ Addon processing now checks if the addon zip exists before trying to unlink it